benkolera/talk-opaleye/code/README.md

 so if there are more than one columns you can supply and aggregate function for each hole with an appropriate pAccession or pN call.

+Also don't forget that Querys are Functors so we can just fmap the result rather than breaking out into arrow syntax.
+They are also Profunctors,Applicatives and even Categories (you can compose them e.g. ```QueryArr a b -> QueryArr b c -> QueryArr a c).
+Haskell is awesome!

+Generated SQL:

 ```sql
 SELECT "result0_3" as "result1_4"
 FROM (SELECT *